 The State shall not make any law which takes away/ shortens the rights conferred by Part III of the Constitution i.e. Fundamental Rights.
 Any law made in contravention of the provisions of the Constitution shall be void and invalid.
 The invalid part shall be severed and declared invalid if it is really severable.
-(That is, if the part which is not severed can meaningfully repugnant provision of the impugned Act will be void and not the whole of it, and every attempt should be made to save as much as possible of the Act.
-If the omission of the invalid part will not change the nature or the structure of the object of the legislature, it is severable.
+(That is, if the part which is not severed can meaningfully exist without the severed part.)
+Sometimes the valid and invalid parts of the Act are so mixed up that they cannot be separated from each other.
+In such cases, the entire Act will be invalid.